sap-tutorials/Tutorials/tutorials/ai-core-data/ai-core-data.md

 !![image](img/aws-configure.png)

 Enter your AWS credentials.
 Note that the appearance of the screen will not change as you type.
 You can leave the `Default output format` entry as blank.
 Press **enter** to submit your credentials.

+Your credentials are stored in your system and used by the AWS CLI to interact with AWS.
+Fore more informaiton, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 [DONE]
 [ACCORDION-END]